oslo 2025 Cities ending Homelessness Forum Schedule

 Venue: Nobel Peace Centre

-Language: EnglishHope for ourselves, for others and for the community can make all the difference.
-This seminar approaches hope theoretically and as practice in life.
-We will hear the voices of HWC players from all around the world and listen to the reflections of sports people, social workers and researchers.
-Participants will also be given the possibility to do a “hope test”.
-The seminar is inspired by the program “Pathway of Hope” that was established by the Salvation Army in 2012 and provides services to low-income families who desire to break out of poverty.
-By creating a pathway of hope in helping families to overcome challenges like unemployment, unstable housing and lack of education, families are guided towards increased stability and, ultimately, self-sufficiency.
-Its goal is to make positive changes visible (Hong, Hong et al. 2021).
-The program has been translated and adapted to Norwegian society and has a focus on the integration of immigrants and refugees.
-“Med håp i bagasjen” (Hope in the luggage) offers both job counselling and social counselling combined with low-threshold services with the aim to support individuals and families to develop a more hopeful approach to their situation and their future and take persistent action for change towards stability.
+Language: EnglishHope for ourselves, for others and for society can make all the difference.
+This seminar explores hope in theory and as a practice in lived life.
+We will hear the voices of HWC players from around the world and listen to the reflections of athletes, social workers and researchers.
+Participants will also have the opportunity to take a “hope test”.
+The seminar is inspired by the “Path of Hope” program, which was established by the Salvation Army in 2012 and provides services to low-income families seeking to break out of poverty.
+By creating a path of hope to help families overcome challenges such as unemployment, unstable housing and lack of education, families are guided towards increased stability and ultimately self-sufficiency.

 Session Organisers: The Salvation Army and VID Specialized University.